jckleiner/learning-and-notes/linux/README.md

  * The second "ALL" indicates that the root user can run commands as all users.
  * The third "ALL" indicates that the root user can run commands as all groups.
  * The last "ALL" indicates these rules apply to all commands.

+### Ports, External Incoming Requests and Stuff
+Linux systems/servers does not have a mechanism enabled by default which blocks incoming TCP requests (for instance a firewall is not installed and enabled by default).

+Which means, the operating system receives the incoming requests and looks if any programs or services are installed which are LISTENING on the port of the incoming request.
+If yes, then the request is forwarded to that service and the service can process and send a response back.

+Which also means many different services can be accessed EXTERNALLY IF they are LISTENING also for external request.
+For example "listening on 0.0.0.0:5000 (or :::5000)" means AFAIK, a service/program is listening (and will accept that request / the OS will forward that request to this service) for requests which can come from ANY IP over the internet and the port should be 5000.
+If we have a Node application which listens on 0.0.0.0:5000, we could access that app directly from the outside world by calling the ip/domain name of the server and the port.

+Most such applications which listen on different tcp ports generally only listen on certain ports for 127.0.0.1.
+So only requests which come from the same machhine will be forwarded and processed by that service.
+But some services also directly listen on 0.0.0.0.
+That's why it is a good idea to enable a firewall, for cases when the user is not aware that a program also listens for external requests.

+This is also the reason many projects include a "reverse proxy" (apache or nging) listening on port 80 and 443, which then redirects that request to a service which listens ONLY for local requests on 127.0.0.1 (meaning sent by the current machine) on a different port.
+A Http server is much more configurable and powerful than just making the service (for example a node app) listen on 0.0.0.0.
+Same concept for load balancing and so on.

 ## Firewall